 Overnight in Queenstown

-Depart via the scenic Crown Range Road, stopping at the historic Cardrona Distillery for a tasting and light lunch.
+Depart for Queenstown with stops to explore the historic towns of Cromwell and Arrowtown.
 On arrival in Queenstown, meet staff at Lakes District Hospital, serving one of the fastest-growing rural populations in New Zealand.
-The evening is yours to explore - dine by the lake or take a sunset cruise on the TSS Earnslaw.
+Unwind with a sunset cruise of Lake Whakatipu on the TSS Earnslaw.

 Day 8 – 21 April: Queenstown